Atholton High School: Atholton High School

 In 1966 a new integrated high school was built alongside the old school taking the name Atholton High School.
 The school has been renovated and expanded several times.
 In 2012 a $51.3 million project was started to renovate the school again with students in place.
 The structure will use temporary classrooms in its expansion from 206,000 square ft to 250,000 sf.
 During the summer of 2024, a vestibule was added to the school.

+Incidents

+In early April 2026, Principal Nicholas Novak was put on leave for the remainder of the school year after an altercation with a group of students in the school cafeteria.
+Novak approached the group and yelled at them after he saw them throwing their food.
+Novak then used a student's homework to clean up spilled milk on one of the cafeteria tables and threw it into the group of students before sending them to his office.
+The altercation was recorded by a nearby student.

 Students

 Atholton's student population has been in flux over the past 15 years.
 As of April 2024, Atholton is designed for 1,530 students with a current enrollment of 1,498 students, making Atholton a 3A school.

 The student population as of September 2023 is ≤5% Native American or Alaskan, 18.5% Asian, 31.4% Black or African American, ≤5% Hawaiian or Pacific Islander, 13.5% Hispanic or Latino, 28.3% White or Caucasian, and 8.1% Two or more races.